 Our Team

-Robinson+Cole lawyers are among the leading authorities on RLUIPA law in the country.
-Since 2012, we have published the widely acclaimed blog RLUIPA Defense.
-The blog provides us, and our readers, with cutting-edge knowledge on the latest RLUIPA legal developments.
-In addition, Robinson+Cole partner Michael Giaimo was a co-editor of the book RLUIPA Reader: Religious Land Uses, Zoning, and the Courts, published by the American Bar Association’s Section of State and Local Government Law.
+Our RLUIPA practice group lawyers are among the leading authorities on RLUIPA law in the country.
+Since 2012, we have published the widely acclaimed RLUIPA Defense blog.
+Through the blog, we share our cutting-edge knowledge on the latest RLUIPA legal development with our readers, including industry professionals.
+Robinson+Cole partner Michael Giaimo was a co-editor of the book RLUIPA Reader: Religious Land Uses, Zoning, and the Courts published by the American Bar Association’s Section of State and Local Government Law.